 In the early to mid 1900s multiple surgeons added in discovering that endometriosis was not limited to the ovaries and tissues immediately surrounding the uterus.
 In 1957 George Pinkus, developed and introduce a hormonal contraceptive.
 Many of the patients to try the earliest version of The Pill were women with endometriosis.
 In 1970 the first video-assisted laparoscopic excision surgeries began to take flight.
 In the 1980s a few mile markers showed up.
 The first successful laparoscopic removal of endometriosis on the bowels and the first successful laparoscopic hysterectomy were performed.
 In the following years methods for the laparoscopic removal of endometriosis of the bladder, ureters, diaphragm, liver, and lungs were performed.
 Sadly it was not until 2004, over 20 years later, that minimally invasive laparoscopy became widely accepted.
 Up until this point many surgeons were still resisting less invasive methods and performing unnecessary laparotomies.
 In 1986 non-pigmented endometrial lessons were first recorded.
 To this day many gynecological surgeons are unaware that such lesions can exist and continue to mislead patients into believing their pain is in their head.
 GnRH-agonists and prostaglandin inhibitors also began to undergo research and trials in the 1980s.

 Now here we are nearly 30 years later.
 What new findings have been made?
 Well not a whole lot.
 Laparoscopic or robotic excision has been found to be far more effective then ablation and is being pushed by the endometriosis community to become the standard of care.
-Most gynecologic surgeons still use ablation.
-Further research into preventing recurrence and methods for locating and treating non-pigmented lesions hasn’t really gone anywhere.
-There has been no solid answer in any research as to what causes endometriosis and how to prevent it.
+There is debated that excision of all endometriosis cells is a cure.
+However very few sugeons are equipted to do this.
+Even the best excision specialist have fairly significant reaccurance rates after surgery.
+Further more most gynecologic surgeons still use ablation.
+More research into preventing recurrence and methods for locating and treating non-pigmented lesions hasn’t really made a significant impact.
+There has been no solid answer in any research as to what causes endometriosis and how to prevent it as of Jan.
+2019.
 Also, non-surgical options are still limited to birth control developed in the 50s, hormone treatments with extensive side effects founded in the 1980s, and pain management similar to the ineffectively treatments used in the 1800s.
-So it has been over 4,000 years of documentation and research yet we still have no cure.
+So it has been over 4,000 years of documentation and research yet we still have no widely accessible and commonly successful cure avalible.
 We still suffer with the stigma that our pain is somehow psychological by many physicians.
 Professor and MD Ray Garry summed up our delima well stating that the current medical industry is in a state of “aetiological confusion and therapeutic anarchy” when it comes to the topic of endometriosis.

 It is time for change.
 We must unrelentingly demand that more medical professionals research and learn about the condition that affects 1 in 10 women in the hopes that someday we will have a cure!